lchabin/heart/readme.txt

 + short pulse every midnight
 + no wake up pulses
 =====================================
-Example out of TESTING mode (nominal)
+Example out of TESTING mode (nominal, heart.hex as on github)

-it is 5:59pm on thursday 14 feb 2019
+it is 5:50pm on thursday 14 feb 2019

 $05h50m00s04w02m14d19y00120wkup

-will pulse on next saint valentin in ten minute, for 18 hours, then next year.
+will pulse on next saint valentin in ten minutes, for 18 hours, then next year.
 + short pulse every midnight
 + wake up pulse every 120 seconds
 ========================================

-$20h35m00s06w03m11d18y00000wkup